ck37/randomize_ado/README.md

 You will then be able to run the command and view the help file within Stata.

-### Git version
+### Git install

 Install the [stata-git package](https://github.com/coderigo/stata-git), then use that to install randomize.ado directly from github.com.
-This requires that your system have "git" available via the command line.
+This requires that your system have [git](http://git-scm.com/) available via the command line.

   ```stata
   . ssc install git